The majority of house owners attempting to refinance a mortgage are looking to accomplish one among the following:

 1. Break your existing mortgage contract early:

-You would consider breaking your mortgage early if you wanted to obtain a lower interest rate or access equity from your home.
+You can consider breaking your mortgage early if you want to obtain a lower interest rate or access equity from your home.
 In this case, you can do away with your existing mortgage and take on a brand new one with any lender.
+AKAL MORTGAGES can get you offers with up to 95% LTV.

 2. Add a home equity line of credit: